-(d) Determination of Net Realizable Value of Real Estate Inventories
+(c) Determination of Net Realizable Value of Real Estate Inventories

 In determining the net realizable value of real estate inventories, management takes into account the most reliable evidence available at the times the estimates are made.
 The future realization of the carrying amounts of these assets is affected by price changes in the different market segments as well as the trends in the real estate industry.
-These are considered key sources of estimation and uncertainty and may cause significant adjustments to the Company's inventories within the next reporting period.
+These are considered key sources of estimation uncertainty and may cause significant adjustments to the Group's inventories within the next reporting period.

-Considering the Company's pricing policy, the net realizable values real estate inventories are higher than their related carrying values as of the end of the reporting periods.
+Considering the Group's pricing policy, the net realizable value of the Real Estate Inventories is higher than their related carrying values as of the end of the reporting periods.

-(e) Estimation of Useful Lives of Property and Equipment, Intangible Asset and Investment Properties
+(d) Estimation of Useful Lives of Property and Equipment, Intangible Assets, and Investment Properties

-The Company estimates the useful lives of property and equipment, investment properties, and intangible asset based on the period over which the assets are expected to be available for use.
-The estimated useful lives of these assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence, and legal or other limits on the use of the assets.
+The Group estimates the useful lives of Property and Equipment, Intangible Assets, and Investment Properties based on the period over which the assets are expected to be available for use.
+The estimated useful lives of these assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

-The carrying amounts of property and equipment, intangible asset, and investment properties, are analysed in Notes 10, 11 and 12, respectively.
-Based on management's assessment as at December 31, 2022 and 2021, there is no change in the estimated useful lives of property and equipment, intangible asset, and investment properties during those years.
+Based on management's assessment as at March 31, 2023 and December 31, 2022, there is no change in estimated useful lives of Property and Equipment, Intangible Assets and Investment Properties during those periods.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.